 Who We Are: Storytellers with a Passion for Science

 The Science, Health and Environmental Reporting Program (SHERP) at New York University is one of the world's oldest and most successful science journalism training programs.
 Aspiring science reporters, authors, editors, producers and videographers who complete the intensive sixteen-month program receive a Master of Arts degree in Journalism and an Advanced Certificate in Science, Health and Environmental Reporting.
-They join an extended family of graduates (377 at last count!) committed to covering scientific, medical and environmental issues with precision, subtlety and passion.
+They join an extended family of graduates (377 at last count!) committed to covering scientific, medical and environmental issues with precision, nuance and passion.

 SHERP alumni have diverse backgrounds and beliefs and work in many types of print, broadcast and digital media in twenty-five countries.
 What unites them are two deeply held convictions: science is too important to leave only to scientists, and journalism is too important to leave only to the scientifically illiterate.